iiljina/iiljina.github.io/_projects/Glastonbury_Close Circle_Proposal.md

 Logistics – many small elements of attention, for example, the use of colour coding, making zones so that you can manage the audience in the time given, it’s the little elements that stand out and win your work

-SoMe – strong strategic plan, well delivered.
+Social Media – strong strategic plan, well delivered.

 Documentation – well delivered"

-Clare Lawrence, Tutor at the Events Academy
+Clare Lawrence, Online Course Director, Events Academy